 Used when server sends large data to client (e.g., firmware download):

-Figure 47.1: CoAP Block2 transfer sequence showing client requesting firmware blocks with Block2 option containing block number (NUM), more flag (M), and block size (SIZE), with server responding with payload chunks until final block with M=0
+Figure 47.1: CoAP Block2 transfer sequence showing a client requesting successive firmware blocks with the Block2 option and the server replying with numbered payload chunks until the final block completes the transfer.

 Block2 option format: